Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Seiberg--Witten theory

-Seiberg–Witten theory provides exact solutions for the quantum dynamics of the Coulomb branch in $\mathcal N=2$ theories, and reveals that \emph{wall-crossing phenomena} occur in these systems.
-This enables a consistent realization of $S$-duality, even in cases where the BPS spectra initially appear to lack the required symmetries.
-We first present Seiberg and Witten's analysis of $4d$ $\mathcal N=2$ $\mathfrak{su}(2)$ SYM theories, both in the pure case and with up to four fundamental hypermultiplets.
-Then, we outline how this framework generalizes to other $4d$ $\mathcal N=2$ gauge theories.
-We primarily draw on the original articles \cite{Seiberg:1994rs,Seiberg:1994aj,Donagi:1995cf} and on the reviews \cite{Alvarez-Gaume:1996ohl,Lerche:1997sm,DHoker:1999yni,Tachikawa:2013kta}.
-Introductions with a more mathematical focus can be found in \cite{Witten:1999Dynamics, Freed:1999special}.
+\abstract{Seiberg–Witten theory yields exact solutions for the quantum dynamics on the Coulomb branch of $\mathcal N=2$ supersymmetric gauge theories and uncovers the phenomenon of \emph{wall-crossing} .
+These developments enable a consistent realization of $\mathcal N=2$ S-duality, even in situations where the BPS spectrum appears to lack the necessary symmetries.
+We begin with the Seiberg–Witten analysis of four-dimensional $\mathcal N=2$ $\mathfrak{su}(2)$ SYM theory, both in the pure case and with up to four fundamental hypermultiplets, before outlining its generalizations to other $\mathcal N=2$ gauge theories.
+Our discussion follows the original works \cite{Seiberg:1994rs,Seiberg:1994aj,Donagi:1995cf} and key reviews \cite{Alvarez-Gaume:1996ohl,Lerche:1997sm,DHoker:1999yni,Tachikawa:2013kta}, while more mathematically oriented perspectives are provided in \cite{Witten:1999Dynamics,Freed:1999special}.}